Chemical peels improve the look and texture of your skin by reducing the appearance of fine wrinkles, blemishes, and enlarged pores.

 - At home products are also an option.

 These are mostly light peels, so they need to be repeated often.
 Prices range from as little as $10 to as high as $200 or more.
 It’s important that if you’re considering using a DIY chemical peel to research it thoroughly and make sure it’s suitable for you.

 How do I know which peel is right for me?

-With all the information available, and all the different kinds of peels to choose from, deciding on the right peel for you can be confusing.
-The very first thing you can do to figure out which peel will be the best option for your needs is to do a little research on chemical peels in general.
+With all the information available, and the range of peels to choose from, determining the right peel for you can be overwhelming.
+The first thing you can do to decide which peel will be the best option for your needs, is to carry out some research on chemical peels in general.
 This will give you a basic understanding of how each works, and what you can expect.

 Thirdly, it’s usually a good idea to start with the more mild chemical formulas.
 You won’t know what your skin can tolerate until the treatment begins, so it’s best to start light, and work your way up if necessary.

 And lastly, speak with your provider.
-He or she will likely be the very best resource for information you’ll be able to find.
-A frank discussion regarding your goals as well as your medical history is usually enough information for them to be able to help you choose the best chemical peel.
+She or he will likely be able to advise you on what is most suitable given your needs.
+A frank discussion regarding your goals as well as your medical history is usually enough information for them to be able to help you choose the most appropriate chemical peel.

 Can chemical peels be used on areas other than the face?

-Just like with facial chemical peels, body peels can treat sun damaged skin, uneven coloration, and improve your skin’s texture.
-They’re also often used to lessen the appearance of stretch marks.
+Similar to facial chemical peels, body peels can treat sun damaged skin, uneven coloration, and improve your skin’s texture.
+They’re also often used to diminish the appearance of stretch marks.
 Common areas that are treated include the hands and chest (décolletage).
 The stomach and upper arms may also be treated.